In this article

 Table of contents

-As you browse through your bank and credit card statements, you may notice your current balance as well as "authorized" or "pending" transactions.
+As you browse through your bank and credit card statements, you may notice both "authorized" or "pending" transactions.

 What is a pending transaction?